nyorain/vil/readme.md

 Where you replace `<filepath of VkLayer_live_introspection.json>` with full file path of the generated `VkLayer_live_introspection.json` file, e.g. `D:\code\vil\build\vs19\VkLayer_live_introspection.json`.

+# Using vil

 Once installed, you have to make sure vulkan applications load `VK_LAYER_live_introspection`.
 Either pass it to your `VkInstanceCreateInfo` or enable it via environment variable `VK_INSTANCE_LAYERS=VK_LAYER_live_introspection`.
 During the early stages of this project, you likely want to load it *before* any validation layer.
 If your application then causes triggers validation errors with *vil* that are not there without it, make sure to report them here!

-# Using vil

-There are multiple ways of using this layer:
+There are multiple ways of using the introspection gui:

-- Make the layer create a new window holding the debug gui when the application starts.
+- Make the layer create a new window containing the debug gui when the application starts.
   This is the current default, you can control it via the environment variable 'VIL_CREATE_WINDOW={0, 1}'.
 - Make the layer draw an overlay over you application